daveswork/ruckus-wlc-scripts/README.md

 Here are a few sample scripts I hacked together while tinkering with the Ruckus SCG 200 API.

+All the cool kids are using Python 3, this is as good a time as any to test it out!

 Full documentation for the API itself is here: